 No. 01.
-1950s Generative Linguistics introduced by Noam Chomsky 1950s onward.
-02. 20 th century the teaching of modern foreign languages was influenced by the dead classical languages, Latin and Ancient Greek.
-03. 1960s the sociolinguist Dell Hymes offered communicative competence in the late 1960s.
+Generative Linguistics introduced by Noam Chomsky 1950s onward.
+02. the teaching of modern foreign languages was influenced by the dead classical languages, Latin and Ancient Greek.
+03. the sociolinguist Dell Hymes offered communicative competence in the late 1960s.